 What if I appeared and court and the judge set aside or struck out the judgment?

-You need to inform the credit reporting agencies right away.
+If this situation arises you will need to inform the credit reporting agencies right away.
 Send a request to remove the judgment record on your credit file and attach copies of appropriate documentation from the court.

 What is a Default?

-There are two types of default: Payment default and order of default.
+There are two types of default: “payment default” and “order of default”

 One of the consequences of payment default on a mortgage loan is foreclosure.
 If you default on your mortgage loan, your mortgage lender can initiate a legal proceeding to take ownership of your home.
 The moment the foreclosure proceedings start our credit file will be updated, showing that your mortgage is in foreclosure.
 When you don’t pay your mortgage, your home is foreclosed, when you default on car payments, it is repossessed.